TABLE OF CONTENTS

 DAKboard Network Connection Issues:

-Once you have your DAKboard OS device connected to your account you may have issues where your DAKboard goes offline or freezes.
-Below are what each of these items are and how to fix them.
+Once you have your DAKboard OS device connected to your account you may have issues where your DAKboard goes offline, freezes, partially loads, loads to a blank screen, flickers, or fails to update.
+Below are the most common causes for these issues.

 Weak WiFi Signal Strength:

-The cause for most of the issues in this section will be a weak WiFi signal strength.
+The cause for most of the issues will be a weak WiFi signal strength.
 A good signal strength is between 0 and -67 dBm with values closer to 0 being better.
 If your signal strength is -50 dBm or higher, you will experience loading and network connection issues.
 If it is greater than -67 dBm, these issues will become more frequent or permanent until the strength can be improved.
 Be aware that other devices may have a strong signal strength when standing next to your Display, but that does not mean the DAKboard can use that signal strength.
-Only judge how good the signal strength is for the DAKboard OS device by what it is reporting.
+The only way to judge how good the signal strength is for the DAKboard OS device is by seeing what the DAKboard is reporting itself.

 Using this knowledge will help you in the placement of your DAKboard OS device in your home, or the placement of your Mesh Nodes, or WiFi Extenders.